All Episodes

 Great to be back on your show.

-Well, uh, I I was hoping you'd be able to make it on Saturday, but you had a more important uh function to go to, and that was a UFC fight, and I think you made the right choice.
+Well, I was hoping you'd be able to make it on Saturday, but you had a more important function to go to, and that was a UFC fight.

 I can't help it.

-It's brutal, and I just it's entertaining.
+And I just, it's entertaining.

 I mean, and these guys are tough as nails to take that shot.

-You just sit there and somebody slaps you as hard as they can in that in your head, and tell you if they get the first shot, a lot of times you're done.
+You just sit there and somebody slaps you as hard as they can in your head.

-You get a free slap if you know if your opponent flinches, I think I'd be flinching left and right.
+If your opponent flinches, I think I'd be flinching left and right.

-Um, especially, you know, because I practice mixed martial arts targeted strikes, and you hit somebody in the right area, you they're gonna you're gonna knock them out every time, although there are certain rules associated with it.
+I think I'll pass on that, especially, you know, because I practice mixed martial arts targeted strikes, and you hit somebody in the right area.

 What is the difference?

-And you and you had the fries too.
+And you had the fries, too.

-So I had some fries too.
+And I had some fries, too.

 There's a number of reasons, Sean.

-So seed oils have a much lower smoke point than something like a grass-fed butter, a coconut oil, or a beef tallow, or even a a ghee butter.
+So seed oils have a much lower smoke point than something like a grass-fed butter, a coconut oil, or a beef tallow, or even a ghee butter.

-So when you use these oils to deep fry, you're not deep frying in a rancid, putrefied, denatured oil.
+So when you use these oils to deep-fry, you're not deep-frying in a rancid, putrefied, denatured oil.

 So beef tallow is one of the most stable oils at high temperature.

-Um, it actually will not denature or turn rancid.
+It actually will not denature or turn rancid.

 And a lot of these seed oils, you know, people think that we're attacking the plant.